netgen/ezplatform-site-api/README.md

 ## Installation

-To install Site API simple add it as a dependency to your project:
+To install Site API simply add it as a dependency to your project:

 ```sh
 composer require netgen/ezplatform-site-api:^2.2